Blendify/blender-manual/trunk/blender_docs/manual/animation/camera.rst

 Switching Cameras
 =================

-Switching cameras can be done with the Timeline operator 'Bind Camera to Markers'.
+Switching cameras can be done with the *Timeline* operator *Bind Camera to Markers*.

 The triangle above the camera will become shaded when active.